Laboratory Methods to Aid in the Detection of Sepsis (Online CE Course)

 • Explain how C-reactive protein, procalcitonin, and lactic acid are used to aid in the detection and monitoring of sepsis.

-• Explain the mechanisms of C-reactive protein, procalcitonin, and lactic acid.
+• State the mechanisms of C-reactive protein, procalcitonin, and lactic acid.

 • Discuss novel sepsis biomarkers that are currently being researched.